EV Charger Installation Budget Calculator

 When budgeting, it helps to separate the job into the same buckets shown in the calculator.
 Hardware is the charger unit and any required accessories.
 Labor is the electrician time for running cable, installing breakers, mounting equipment, and testing the system.
 Permits cover municipal fees and inspections.
 Incentives include utility rebates, state or local programs, and sometimes tax credits.
 Keeping those buckets separate makes quotes easier to compare and helps you identify what changed when one price is much higher than another.

-Home charging is often described in levels.
+Home charging is often described in levels, and the level you choose changes both the installation work and the daily charging experience.
 Level 1 usually means charging from a standard household outlet.
 Level 2 usually means a 240V circuit that can deliver much higher power.
 The right option depends on your driving pattern, your vehicle, and how long the car sits at home.
 If you drive relatively little and can plug in for long periods, Level 1 may be enough.
 If you want reliable overnight charging after heavier daily use, Level 2 is usually the more practical choice.

 The level you choose can affect both hardware and labor.
 A Level 1 setup may require only a modest outlet upgrade.
 A Level 2 installation often requires a dedicated circuit, and that raises the importance of panel capacity, cable distance, and permit compliance.
 In other words, the calculator is useful not just for pricing a charger but for pricing the decision to move into a more capable charging setup.